0oSaraho0/pp3-adventure_game/README.md

 There was a bug that showed up some of the game questions at the end of the game after the player inputs that they do not wish to play again.
 I fixed this bug by adding an exit function to the end of the loop in the play_again function.

-After adding the last option to beat the Deamon King with a fish in the deamon_castle_mountain function the flower option stopped working.
+After adding the last option to beat the Demon King with a fish in the demon_castle_mountain function the flower option stopped working.
 After some consultation on slack, we worked out that this bug was caused because I used two if statements rather than an if elif statement.
 This bug was easily fixed by altering that statement.

-There is a bug that plays out if the player types fish in the flower/run/fight option in deamon_castle_mountain.
+There is a bug that plays out if the player types fish in the flower/run/fight option in demon_castle_mountain.
 If the player incorrectly inputs fish, the game continues with the fish print statements.
 I fixed this bug by adding an extra choice variable to the flower and fish options.  choice = 1 for flower and choice = 2 for fish.
 This added the extra variable to each option so that entering a variable from the other option would cause an incorrect answer.

 # Testing